 • Professor Ashley Hall (Royal College of Art, UK)

-• Dr. David Hands (University of Lancaster, UK)
+• Dr. David Hands (Brunel University, UK)

 • Professor Paul Hekkert (Delft University of Technology, Netherlands)

 • Professor Robert Jerrard (Birmingham Institute of Art & Design, UK)

 • Professor Steve Love (Glasgow School of Art, UK)

 • Professor Alastair Macdonald (Glasgow School of Art, UK)

 • Professor Judith Mottram (University of Lancaster, UK)